abpprkonsalting/angular-drag-stepper/README.md

 =======================

-A variant of material stepper component designed for been controlled by dragging the steps.
-It's suited to work out of the box in both directions (horizontally and vertically).
+A variant of material stepper component designed for been controlled by dragging the steps sideways.
+It's suited to work out of the box in both directions, horizontally and vertically.
+The later in xs layout, but that can be adjusted.

 Exports the class "DragStepperComponent" as component ready to use using the selector <drag-stepper></drag-stepper>

 Inside the component goes the steps as <cdk-step></cdk-step>

 ```

 <drag-stepper>

   <cdk-step> step 1 template </cdk-step>